-TITLE IX COORDINATOR: Pursuant to Title IX of the Education Amendments of 1972 and the U.S. Department of Education's implementing regulations at 34 C.F.R.
+3. TITLE IX COORDINATOR: Pursuant to Title IX of the Education Amendments of 1972 and the U.S. Department of Education's implementing regulations at 34 C.F.R.
 Part 106, the Law School's Title IX Coordinator has primary responsibility for coordinating the Law School's efforts to comply with and carry out its responsibilities under Title IX.
 Sexual harassment against students and employees can be a form of sex discrimination under Title IX.
-Vermont Law School has designated Beth McCormack, Vice Dean for Students and Professor of Law, 802-831-1004, to serve as its Title IX Coordinator.
-The Director of Human Resources, 802-831-1225, will act as the Deputy Title IX Coordinator when the Vice Dean is unavailable, or in the event of a conflict of interest.
+Vermont Law School has designated Jeannie Oliver, Professor of Law, 802-831-1201, to serve as its Title IX Coordinator.
+The Director of Human Resources, 802-831-1225, will act as the Deputy Title IX Coordinator when Professor Oliver is unavailable, or in the event of a conflict of interest.